 Empty Arms Speaking & Professional Development

 Ensuring that caregivers are well trained in knowing how to compassionately interact with the bereaved is one of our primary goals.
-It's the first place where we begin to support the families who need us.
-Empty Arms both organizes and hosts larger education events, as well as offers smaller professional trainings tailored to a group of providers wishing to increase their own knowledge of how to compassionately care for the bereaved.
+This is the first place where we begin to support the families who need us.
+Empty Arms hosts large educational events, and also offers smaller professional trainings tailored to a group of providers who wish to increase their own knowledge of how to compassionately care for the bereaved.
 Carol McMurrich, our director, has an undergraduate degree in sociology and psychology, a Masters in Education, and over a dozen years of working first hand with bereaved families in both the hospital and support group setting.
-She has provided presentations on this topic, ranging from one to four hours, to university nursing courses, midwifery practices, doula groups, and nurses.
+She has provided presentations on this topic, ranging from one to four hours, to university nursing courses, midwifery practices, doula groups, and practicing nurses.

 We invite you to view this brochure to see some of the details of what we can offer in a training.